snw35/cloudenv/README.md

 1. The `cloudenv` script pulls latest version of the container and starts it.
 2. It bind-mounts your home directory into the container, passes your user and group from the host machine in with environment variables, and ensures all permissions match up.
 3. If the host has an ssh-agent running, it bind-mounts the auth socket into the container.
 If not, it runs a separate ssh-agent as your user.
+This lets ssh commands access stored credentials as though they were running on the host.
 4. It starts a bash session inside the container as your user with a custom shell configuration (`/etc/bashrc`).
 5. The container runs in the background and can be connected to with multiple sessions.
-It also has tmux installed for multi-session support.

 Further information on some of these aspects is below.